-TFTP over parallel links does not always behave correctly.
-[CSCdi01274]

-Computation of UDP checksums for packets whose UDP length fields have been corrupted may cause system reloads.
+- TFTP over parallel links does not always behave correctly.
+[CSCdi01274] - Computation of UDP checksums for packets whose UDP length fields have been corrupted may cause system reloads.
 [CSCdi03433]

-If the router is assigned a CLNS NET using the clns net command, and that NET is then removed using no clns net, the router will continue to send intermediate system hello messages claiming the removed NET.
-Note that the clns net command is seldom used, and is supported primarily for historical reasons.
-[CSCdi02578]

-When the bandwidth parameter for an interface is changed while that interface is running the Spanning Tree protocol, the interface's path cost is not recalculated to reflect the change, even if the path cost was originally computed from the previous bandwidth setting.
-This results in the spontaneous appearance of a path-cost command in configuration files written after the change, since the path cost no longer reflects the default that would be calculated from the new bandwidth setting.
-The path cost may be manually set to match the cost that would have been calculated from the new bandwidth.
-[CSCdi03807]

-For the IGS platform, bridge packets to multicast addresses using static bridge table entries does not work correctly.
-Packets were not getting forwared to the multicast targets, the router was dropping them.
-This results in a loss of connectivity.
-[CSCdi04141]

-If you power-cycle one peer of an hdlc rsrb connection in 8.3(2), it will occasionally fail to re-establish the session.
-In this state, if you power cycle the other side, or if you remove, then resinstate the remote-peer statement on the router that was cycled, it will re-establish the session.
-[CSCdi04508] Wide-Area Networking

-Under some conditions the router may reload when the show x25 status command is typed with X.25 debugging enabled.
-[CSCdi00832]

-If X.25 switching is enabled, X.29 calls subaddresses of the system's main X.25 address will not be accepted and forwarded to rotaries as documented.
-[CSCdi03285]

-Under heavy load, LAPB could mis-handle the N(R) field in outgoing I-frames after receipt of a REJ frame.
+- Under some conditions the router may reload when the show x25 status command is entered with X.25 debugging enabled.
+[CSCdi00832] - If X.25 switching is enabled, X.29 calls subaddresses of the system's main X.25 address will not be accepted and forwarded to rotaries as documented.
+[CSCdi03285] - Under heavy load, LAPB could mishandle the N(R) field in outgoing I-frames after receipt of an REJ frame.
 This caused the other end of the link to issue a FRMR frame to reset the link level, which has the side effect of clearing any X.25 virtual circuits going over the link.
-[CSCdi03558]

-In a SABM collision, it was possible for LAPB to get confused about its state.
+[CSCdi03558] - In an SABM collision, it was possible for LAPB to get confused about its state.
 The link did come up, but only after a prolonged and unusual exchange of frames.
-[CSCdi03559]

-X.29 access lists are not checked for outgoing X.29 connections [CSCdi03891]

-A number of races exist in the X.25 code.
+[CSCdi03559] - X.29 access lists are not checked for outgoing X.29 connections.
+[CSCdi03891] - A number of races exist in the X.25 code.
 These may result in the issuance of spurious traceback messages, or, rarely, in system reloads.
 Problems will be observed most often on busy X.25 links connected to busy routers.
 [CSCdi04948]

-Novell echo request packets from some versions of the system software previous to 9.0 are sent with an "echo reply" type code instead of an "echo request" code.
-9.0 Cisco routers will not answer such echo requests.
-This means the the Novell ping command will work from 9.0 to any 8.3/8.2.
-It will not work from versions previous to 8.2(8)/8.3(3) to 9.0.
-[CSCdi03913]

-1500 bytes is the largest IPX packet size currently supported.
+- Novell echo request packets from some versions of the system software previous to 9.0 are sent with an echo reply type code instead of an echo request code.
+Cisco 9.0 routers will not answer such echo requests.
+This means the Novell ping command will work from 9.0 to any 8.3/8.2 software version.
+It will not work from versions prior to 8.2(8)/8.3(3) to 9.0.
+[CSCdi03913] - The largest IPX packet size currently supported is 1500 bytes.
 This is not a problem except in networks utilizing Novell's BIGPACK.NLM.
 The correct behavior is to allow IPX packets up to the size of the interface MTU.
-[CSCdi04193]

-The hold-down time used for Novell and XNS routes is 6 times the update interval.
-A more reasonable value is 3-4 times the interval.
-[CSCdi04238]

-In a network with equal cost multiple paths, the router may hear advertisments for the same service thru two interfaces.
-The advertisment coming from the second interface is accepted without verifying that it is from the same source as the entry in the SAP table.
-This prevents the SAP entry from aging out when the path thru the first entry no longer exists.
-This behavior can lead to some server/ clients being isolated from the rest of the network.
-[CSCdi04327]

-For non-ntebios novell service flooding the helper address of -1.ffff.ffff.ffff is used when forwarding flooded traffic. -1.ffff.ffff.ffff translates to ffffffff.ffff.ffff.ffff when forwarded.
-Some novell servers do not recognize the ffffffff.ffff.ffff broadcast address, and the flooded packet is ignored.
+[CSCdi04193] - The hold-down time used for Novell and XNS routes is six times the update interval.
+A more reasonable value is three to four times the interval.
+[CSCdi04238] - In a network with equal cost multiple paths, the router may hear advertisements for the same service through two interfaces.
+The advertisement coming from the second interface is accepted without verifying that it is from the same source as the entry in the SAP table.
+This prevents the SAP entry from aging out when the path through the first entry no longer exists.
+This behavior can lead to some server/clients being isolated from the rest of the network.
+[CSCdi04327] - For non-NetBIOS Novell service, flooding the helper address of -1.ffff.ffff.ffff is used when forwarding flooded traffic. -1.ffff.ffff translates to ffffffff.ffff.ffff.ffff when forwarded.
+Some Novell servers do not recognize the ffffffff.ffff.ffff.ffff broadcast address, and the flooded packet is ignored.
 The correct behavior is for the local net number to be used when flooding the packet.
-[CSCdi04494]

-Novell access list checks are not applied to netbios when flooding is enabled.
-The correct behavior is for netbios traffic to be subject to the access list checks and not flooded by default.
+[CSCdi04494] - Novell access list checks are not applied to NetBIOS when flooding is enabled.
+The correct behavior is for NetBIOS traffic to be subject to the access list checks and not flooded by default.
 [CSCdi04496]